frossm/getopt.btm/README.md

 ```
 #!batch

+Example:
-Example:  Batchfile.btm /N:42 /Name=FooBar /B="Value With Spaces"
+Batchfile.btm /N:42 /Name=FooBar /B="Value With Spaces"
 ```

-   **PARAMETERS:** These are not switches or options, they are just bare parameters passed to the batch file  They are usually required as switches are often optional.
+   **PARAMETERS:** These are not switches or options, they are just bare parameters passed to the batch file.
+They are usually required as switches are often optional.

 ```
 #!batch

+Example:
-Example:  Batchfile.btm Filename1 Filename2
+Batchfile.btm Filename1 Filename2
 ```

 After GetOpt.btm is processed and control returns back to the source batch file, a set of environment variables will be set according to what was processed.
 These can be checked from within source program and appropriate actions taken.
 For example, if a /v switch is given, the source batch file could turn on Verbose Messages and display additional information to the user.

 Please note, it is highly encouraged that the source program make use of the SetLocal / EndLocal TCMD commands.
 If used properly, this will ensure that all of the GetOpt environment variables will not exist when the source batch file ends.
 If not they will hang out in your environment.
-Probably not a huge deal as they will be cleaned up before GetOpt.btm processes another program, but it's sloppy.
-Your mom wouldn't want you to be messy would she?
-Thought not. :)
+Probably not a huge deal as they will be cleaned up before GetOpt.btm processes another program, but it's sloppy and your mom wouldn't want you to be messy would she?
+Thought not. :-)

 ## PROCESSING SWITCHES & OPTIONS ##